mlflow/mlflow/docs/source/models.rst

 Spark MLlib (``spark``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The spark model flavor enables exporting Spark MLlib models out as MLflow models.
-Exported model is saved using Spark MLLib's native serialization.
-The model can than be loaded back to Spark or it can be deployed as ``Python Function``.
-When deployed as PyFunc, the model will create its own SparkContext and convert data to SparkDataFrame before scoring.
-While this is not the most efficient solution, especially for real-time scoring, it enables users to easily deploy any PipelineModel (currently only available for models without external jar dependencies) to any endpoint supported by MLflow.
-For more information,see :py:mod:`mlflow.spark`.
+The Spark model flavor enables exporting Spark MLlib models as MLflow models.
+Exported models are saved using Spark MLLib's native serialization.
+The exported model can then be loaded back as an MLlib model or deployed as a ``Python Function`` model.
+When deployed as a Pyfunc, the model will create its own SparkContext and convert pandas DataFrame input to a Spark DataFrame before scoring.
+While this is not the most efficient solution, especially for real-time scoring, it enables users to easily deploy any MLlib PipelineModel (as long as the PipelineModel has no external JAR dependencies) to any endpoint supported by MLflow.
+For more information, see :py:mod:`mlflow.spark`.

 Custom Flavors